bpmn-io/bpmn-js-bpmnlint/README.md

 ## Configure Lint Rules

-When instantiating bpmn-js you _must_ use the `linting.bpmnlint` option to provide lint rules and their configuration.
+When instantiating bpmn-js you _must_ use the `linting.bpmnlint` option to provide linter configuration.

 The option takes a packed bpmnlint configuration which you may create from your local `.bpmnlintrc` by using the [bpmnlint-pack-config](https://github.com/nikku/bpmnlint-pack-config) utility: